Open Budget Week 2017: Citizens’ Participation as a Tool for Effective Budget Performance

-The Open Budget Week 2017 of Social Action included activities aimed at educating the citizens on the need to support the call on the state governments in the Niger Delta to ingrain an open budget culture and enshrine the practice of citizens participation in all the phases of the budget cycle.
+The Open Budget Week 2017 of Alone included activities aimed at educating the citizens on the need to support the call on the state governments in the Niger Delta to ingrain an open budget culture and enshrine the practice of citizens participation in all the phases of the budget cycle.
 The week-long budget advocacy campaign was targeted on the one hand at ensuring that citizens become interested in fiscal issues while pressuring subnational governments to become more engaging, transparent and accountable in the management of public resources.

 Activities kicked off on Tuesday 5th of December, 2017 with SMS blast, an SMS driven campaign targeted at randomly selected phone subscribers in Delta, Edo, Bayelsa, Akwa Ibom and Rivers States.
 The purpose is to mobilise the people on the need to demand the budgets to be proactively made open and available to the public at no cost.
 The SMS blast ran from 5th to 9th of December 2017.
 The messages also included a call to action which requested recipients to text YES to a designated number for follow up and feedback